2cwldys/ut99archive/README.md

 # ut99archive
-A repository archiving old scripts, gamemodes, and more for unreal tournament 1999.
+A repository archiving old scripts, gamemodes, and more for Unreal Tournament 1999.